The equivalence of local-realistic and no-signalling theories: Local-realistic theories

-\paragraph{Note for the expert:} Our definition gives a \emph{direct product} in the usual algebraic sense; {see footnote~(\thefn) again}.
-Had~we not required the action to be faithful, we could have had various pathologies.
-For~instance, it could have happened that {even though} both $I^{AB} $ and $I^{A} \times I^{B} $ do nothing on any noumenal states, $I^{A} \times I^{B} $ is \emph{not} the neutral element of the monoid, only an element of the kernel of the action, contradicting Theorem~\ref{th:IAIBIAB}.
+\paragraph{Mathematical note:} The definition of product of transformation gives a \emph{direct product} in the usual algebraic sense; Had~we not required the noumenal action to be faithful, we could have had various pathologies.
+For~instance, it could have happened that {even though} both $I^{AB} $ and $I^{A} \times I^{B} $ do nothing on any noumenal states, $I^{A} \times I^{B} $ is \emph{not} the neutral element of the monoid, only an element of the kernel of the noumenal action, contradicting Theorem~\ref{th:IAIBIAB}.